 Looking forward, we intend to decarbonise our entire value chain – including our logistics and the operations of our suppliers.
 Only together can we achieve our vision of climate-friendly and resource-efficient mobility that is accessible to all.
 We have already set ecological standards with our Code of Conduct for Business Partners.
 In addition, we are currently working on making the carbon footprint of our purchased materials more transparent and thus being able to incorporate further sustainability criteria into our procurement.

 At LEONI, emissions are also caused by means of transport.
 Materials and products need to be transported between LEONI’s sites and its customers and suppliers, in some cases across long distances.
 At present, there is not yet any overarching management approach designed to reduce the accompanying greenhouse gas emissions.
 LEONI is, however, taking individual measures that can help reduce the carbon intensity of transports associated with its business activities.

-Among other things, LEONI is working to optimise logistics flows by combining transport and full utilisation of means of transport, as well as by purchasing from regional suppliers.
+Among other things, LEONI is working to optimize logistics flows by combining transport and full utilization of means of transport, as well as by purchasing from regional suppliers.
 Transport by rail is preferred provided that connections are sufficiently frequent, fast and economical.
 In addition, LEONI uses returnable load carriers that circulate between its own locations and customer locations over a period of several years.

 The corresponding small-load carriers are mostly made of plastic while bulk carriers are made from wood as a renewable resource.

 In 2022, LEONI implemented various measures in order to ensure environmentally friendly transport, including the following:

 - Localizing production at the sites of the Automotive Cable Solutions (ACS) Division in China and Mexico and

 - switching inbound transports from China to transport by rail.